FlagOpen/FlagEmbedding/examples/finetune/README.md

 Noted that the number of negatives should not be larger than the numbers of negatives in data `"neg":List[str]`.
 Besides the negatives in group, the in-batch negatives also will be used in fine-tuning.
 - `negatives_cross_device`: share the negatives across all GPUs.
 This argument will extend the number of negatives.
+- `per_device_train_batch_size`: batch size in training.
+In most of cases, larger batch size will bring stronger performance.
+- `learning_rate`: select a appropriate for your model.
+Recommend 1e-5/2e-5/3e-5 for large/base/small-scale.

 More training arguments please refer to [transformers.TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments)